Supervisor/superlance/docs/memmon.rst

    By default, memmon will not send any mail unless an email address is specified.

+.. cmdoption:: -u <email uptime limit>, --uptime=<email uptime limit>

+   Only send an email in case the restarted process' uptime (in seconds) is below this limit.
+   (Useful to only get notified if a processes gets restarted too frequently)

+   Uptime is given in seconds (suffix-multiplied using "m" for minutes, "h" for hours or "d" for days)

 .. cmdoption:: -n <memmon name>, --name=<memmon name>

    An optional name that identifies this memmon process.
 If given, the